We’ll get to a bliss book in a sec…

 The other night, my sister and our friend Ofelia came over to my house after sorting through Theresa’s (my sis) storage shed.
 They were purging all kinds of evidence that would make my sister look like a hoarder.
 I’m talking heavy stacks of magazines, posters, old toys, JUNK!
 Theresa wanted to lighten her load on the inside and out.

-As we stood on my driveway, Theresa pulled out her journal from 1994 and read us The Saddest Poem In the World about being alone.
-It was one of many.
+As we stood on my driveway, Theresa pulled out her journal from 1994 and read The Saddest Poem In the World.
+About being alone.
+One of many she penned.
 She flipped the pages, cleared her throat, and was about to read another.

 Sometimes you just can’t do anything to make it happen (whatever IT is).
 For example, if you are single and in search of that perfect guy (my sister’s is a NYC fireman!).
 Time passes and it’s easy to get discouraged and started picking apart who you are.
 Our first thought is to add up all the short-ends-of-the-sticks we have stored internally.